sejvlpet/tiny_prolog_interpreter/README.md

 - ?- fact(5, X).

 This should show the difference between cutting and not.
-I'm aware that behavior of factorial loaded from tests/test_files/load4 is not the same as the behavior of Prolog (which stops when it reaches a fact, yet my TinyProlog moves on to the rules), but it seemed OK to me to let it this way for simpler testing.
+I'm aware that behavior of factorial loaded from tests/test_files/load4 is not the same as the behavior as it would be in Prolog (which stops when it reaches a fact, yet my TinyProlog moves on to the rules), but it seemed OK to me to let it this way for simpler testing.

 ### Tests